Cathy Katin-Grazzini

 12 cups water

-1 large juicing carrot, scrubbed or peeled, cut in 1/4” slices
+1 large juicing carrot, scrubbed or peeled, cut in ¼-inch slices

-1 sheet unseasoned nori, cut in 1/8” strips
+1 sheet unseasoned nori, cut into 1/8-inch strips

-12 miniature artichokes, outer leaves discarded, and stems trimmed
+12 miniature artichokes, outer leaves discarded, stems trimmed

-1 to 2 small colorful daikon radishes, either sliced thinly to roll flower buds, or cut in ¼” slices
+1 small pink or purple daikon radish, either sliced thinly to roll flower buds

 2 cups frozen shelled edamame

-Use the mandolin on its finest setting to slice the garlic and ginger.
+• Use the mandolin on its finest setting to slice the garlic and ginger.
 Stack the ginger and slice them into slivers.
-Add the garlic and ginger to the soup pot, together with the wakame, nori strips, sliced shiitakes, carrot and daikon slices, if using, and trimmed artichokes.
+Add the garlic and ginger to the soup pot, together with the wakame, nori strips, sliced shiitakes, carrot slices, and trimmed artichokes.
 Heat to a gentle simmer for 20 minutes before adding the edamame for the final 10 minutes of cooking.
 The soup is ready when a knife can easily pierce the side of an artichoke.
 Do not overcook.

-The soup is seasoned with shiro miso after plating to avoid overheating the miso which would destroy its beneficial probiotic microbes.
-Dilute the miso paste with water or some of the soup broth to enable it to dissolve easily into the soup.
-Serve the diluted miso at table and allow each guest to season to taste.
+• The soup is seasoned with shiro miso after plating to avoid overheating the miso which would destroy its beneficial probiotic microbes.
+Dilute the miso paste with the soup broth to enable it to dissolve easily into the soup during plating.

 bottom of page